 Figure 1 & 2: SEM images of epoxy resin and wax.
 The backscattered electrons image highlights the presence of different phases in the polymeric matrix, providing clear information on their distribution and the general quality of the product.

 SEM: Eucentrically-tilting & tensile stages

 Modern devices also provide eucentrically-tilting stages, which enable the quantitative measurement of the roughness of samples through stereoscopic 3D reconstructions.

 But that is not all: tensile stages — normally used to measure Young’s modulus and other stress-related parameters of materials — have now become so small that they can fit into a desktop scanning electron microscope.
 This makes it possible to observe the material with a high magnification, while stress is applied to it.
 Eventually, the causes of the rupture can be observed and investigated, to improve the resistance of the material.

 If you would like to know more about the power and possibilities of eucentric tilting stages, our eucentric sample holder information sheet will be of interest to you.
 It explains — among other things — how the tilting and rotating process works, and how it can help you to achieve higher-quality imaging as a result.
 Download the free eucentric sample holder information sheet here:

-Luigi Raspolini is an Application Engineer at Phenom-World, the world’s leading supplier of desktop scanning electron microscopes.
+Luigi Raspolini is an Application Engineer at Phenom-World, the world’s no 1 supplier of desktop scanning electron microscopes.
 Luigi is constantly looking for new approaches to materials characterization, surface roughness measurements and composition analysis.
 He is passionate about improving user experiences and demonstrating the best way to image every kind of sample.